steqeq/0000/README.md

 # Disclaimer

 The information presented in this document is for informational purposes only and may contain technical inaccuracies, omissions, and typographical errors.
 The information contained herein is subject to change and may be rendered inaccurate for many reasons, including but not limited to product and roadmap changes, component and motherboard versionchanges, new  model and/or product releases, product differences between differing manufacturers, software changes, BIOS flashes, firmware upgrades, or the like.
 Any computer system has risks of security vulnerabilities that cannot be completely prevented or mitigated.AMD  assumes  no  obligation  to  update  or  otherwise  correct  or  revise  this  information.
 However, AMD reserves the right to revise this information and to make changes from time to time to the content hereof without obligation of AMD to notify any person of such revisions or changes.THIS INFORMATION IS PROVIDED ‘AS IS.”
 AMD MAKES NO REPRESENTATIONS OR WARRANTIES WITH RESPECT  TO  THE  CONTENTS  HEREOF  AND  ASSUMES  NO  RESPONSIBILITY  FOR  ANY  INACCURACIES, ERRORS, OR OMISSIONS THAT MAY APPEAR IN THIS INFORMATION.
 AMD SPECIFICALLY DISCLAIMS ANY IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR ANY PARTICULAR PURPOSE.
-IN NO EVENT WILL AMD BE LIABLE TO ANY PERSON FOR ANY RELIANCE, DIRECT, INDIRECT, SPECIAL,  OR  OTHER  CONSEQUENTIAL  DAMAGES  ARISING  FROM  THE  USE  OF  ANY  INFORMATION CONTAINED HEREIN, EVEN IF AMD IS EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.AMD,  the  AMD  Arrow  logo,[insert  all  other  AMD  trademarks  used  in  the  material  here  perAMD Trademarks]and combinations thereof are trademarks of Advanced Micro Devices, Inc.Other product names  used  in  this  publication  are  for  identification  purposes  only  and  may  be  trademarks  of  their respective  companies.
-[Insert  any  third  party  trademark  attribution  here  per  AMD'sThird  Party Trademark List.]
+IN NO EVENT WILL AMD BE LIABLE TO ANY PERSON FOR ANY RELIANCE, DIRECT, INDIRECT, SPECIAL,  OR  OTHER  CONSEQUENTIAL  DAMAGES  ARISING  FROM  THE  USE  OF  ANY  INFORMATION CONTAINED HEREIN, EVEN IF AMD IS EXPRESSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.AMD,  the  AMD  Arrow  logo, and combinations thereof are trademarks of Advanced Micro Devices, Inc.Other product names  used  in  this  publication  are  for  identification  purposes  only  and  may  be  trademarks  of  their respective  companies.
 ©[2021]Advanced Micro Devices, Inc.All rights reserved.

-Third-party Disclaimer
-Third-party content is licensed to you directly by the third party that owns the content and is not licensed to you by AMD.
-ALL LINKED THIRD-PARTY CONTENT IS PROVIDED “AS IS” WITHOUT A WARRANTY OF ANY KIND.
-USE OF SUCH THIRD-PARTY CONTENT IS DONE AT YOUR SOLE DISCRETION AND UNDER NO CIRCUMSTANCES WILL AMD BE LIABLE TO YOU FOR ANY THIRD-PARTY CONTENT.
-YOU ASSUME ALL RISK AND ARE SOLELY RESPONSIBLE FOR ANY DAMAGES THAT MAY ARISE FROM YOUR USE OF THIRD-PARTY CONTENT.

-## Disclaimer
+## Third-party Disclaimer
 Third-party content is licensed to you directly by the third party that owns the content and is not licensed to you by AMD.
 ALL LINKED THIRD-PARTY CONTENT IS PROVIDED “AS IS” WITHOUT A WARRANTY OF ANY KIND.
 USE OF SUCH THIRD-PARTY CONTENT IS DONE AT YOUR SOLE DISCRETION AND UNDER NO CIRCUMSTANCES WILL AMD BE LIABLE TO YOU FOR ANY THIRD-PARTY CONTENT.
 YOU ASSUME ALL RISK AND ARE SOLELY RESPONSIBLE FOR ANY DAMAGES THAT MAY ARISE FROM YOUR USE OF THIRD-PARTY CONTENT.